-- Patients at high risk of having VTE, like those with active cancer, reduced mobility, and history of VTE.
+- Patients at high risk of having VTE, including those with active cancer, reduced mobility, and history of VTE.

-- Patients who have impaired mobility (bed bound, chair-bound, or unable to walk without aid) even after being discharged from the hospital can use TED hose until they can walk unaided.
+- Patients who have impaired mobility (bed bound, chair-bound, or unable to walk without aid) even after being discharged from the hospital can use TED stockings until they can walk unaided.

 How to Wear Anti-embolism Stockings

-Firstly, you have to measure the patient’s legs in order to get the correct size.
-To measure, the patient can be in bed or in a standing position.
+First, measure each of the patient’s legs in order to get the correct size.
+This can be done in bed or in a standing position.
 Note that each leg may have different measurements.